WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 ampy  -p /dev/ttyUSB0 put ureq.py /urequests/__init__.py
 ampy  -p /dev/ttyUSB0 get boot.py

-picocom --baud 115200 /dev/ttyUSB0
+picocom --baud 115200 /dev/ttyUSB0 # This will create a connection to your ESP, to quit press CTRL-a, CTRL-x
 ```
 Whenever you can't get readings from your ESP8266, don't hesitate to flash it again.

 Using the serial connection you will be able te transfer data very reliable, but not as fast as over Wi-Fi (2.7 mega bits/sec) according to this [load tesing an esp8266](https://arunoda.me/blog/load-testing-an-esp8266).
-But for low-latency and high reliability/security stuff a serial connection works just fine, I've tested the Python library 'pyserial' to get readings directly from the USB-port and this works like a charm.
+But for low-latency and high reliability/security data transfer a serial connection works just fine, I've tested the Python library 'pyserial' to get readings directly from the USB-port and this works like a charm.

 Installing pyserial:
 ```